navcoin/NavHub/content/news/2019-02-27-next-lite-wallet-preview-available.md

 ### NavCoin listed on Nova Exchange

-Community Members Juguelio and Chasethechaser working hard to get NavCoin listed on new exchanges over the last few weeks.
+Community Members Juguelio and Chasethechaser have been working hard to get NavCoin listed on new exchanges over the last few weeks.
 This week a [BTC/NAV](https://novaexchange.com/market/BTC_NAV/) pair has been added to [NovaExchange](https://novaexchange.com) with more listings in the works.

 ### NavCoin in the News